-The committee presented a fourfold rationale for coeducation with the belief that coeducation could benefit Notre Dame "much more" than simply ''enhancing'' the social atmosphere, and that primary consideration should be given to academic and financial advantages.
+The committee presented a fourfold rationale for coeducation with the belief that coeducation could benefit Notre Dame "much more" than simply "enhancing" the social atmosphere, and that primary consideration should be given to academic and financial advantages.

-undertaken by the Research and felt that as such coeducation Development Commission last becomes an "essential summer, in which 570 students component of the total who had been accepted at Notre education which should be Dame, but did not attend, were endemic to the Notre Dame asked questions about their education." refusal to attend.
-An initial review of the date reveals similar lack of opportunity for findings to those of Princeton.
-A "informal" acquaintances for significant fact was that more the "psychologically people who had rated academic detrimental" social atmosphere averages over 3.00 did not come at Notre Dame.
+study was undertaken by the Research and felt that as such coeducation Development Commission last becomes an "essential summer, in which 570 students component of the who had been accepted at Notre education which should be Dame, but did not attend, were endemic to the Notre Dame asked questions about their education." refusal to attend.
+An initial findings to those of Princeton.
+A significant fact was that more the "psychologically people who had rated academic detrimental" social atmosphere averages over 3.00 did not come at Notre Dame.

-two popular myths of male intellectual superiority and the ',distraction theory" that are given as arguments against coeducation from an academic viewpoint. at National Merit test scores and
+two popular myths of male intellectual superiority and the ',distraction theory" that are given as arguments against coeducation from an academic viewpoint.
+The committee, after looking at National Merit test scores and SAT scores plus reports from Princeton by teachers with women in their classes and comparitive graduating rank with men concluded that to contend that women are intellectually inferior would be a position "difficult to defend."